shczhen/docs/sql-statements/sql-statement-execute.md

 ---
-title: 実行| TiDBSQLステートメントリファレンス
+title: EXECUTE | TiDB SQL Statement Reference
-summary: TiDBデータベースのEXECUTEの使用法の概要。
+summary: An overview of the usage of EXECUTE for the TiDB database.
 ---

 # 実行する {#execute}